 Wind, sleet, and snow can all cause your makeup to melt on its own.
 To prevent smudges and sweats, you should be using waterproof products in the winter.
 Waterproof mascara is the biggest key to reduce makeup migration, along with the eyeliner and eyeshadow you use.
 Since you’ll be wearing winter accessories, you should also prevent your makeup from rubbing off when you take off your coat, hat, or scarf.
 Keep your makeup where you want it all day by applying a layer of translucent pressed powder on your face after your finished look!

 With snow comes windburn, so you want to create a barrier between yourself and the wind.
 Windburn and cold temperatures can deplete the skin’s oil levels, make the skin extra-sensitive, and even cause the skin to peel off, which can cause problems when applying makeup.
 To prevent this, you should be applying a richer, extra-moisturizing emollient on your face.
 Apply a coat or two of moisturizing lotion on both the skin and lips to maintain their hydration levels.
 Additionally, make sure you bundle up when you’re outside.
 Cover different body parts with a hood, scarf, hat, headband, or gloves to be safe!

-Share with us how you snow proof your makeup by tagging us on Instagram @glamandgowns, and Faviana’s Instagram @Faviana_NY, Snapchat @Faviana_NY, and Twitter @FavianaNY.
-Also, don’t forget to subscribe to our Youtube channel for more fun vlogs @FavianaNYC!
+Share with us how you snow proof your makeup by tagging us on Faviana’s Instagram @Faviana, Snapchat @Faviana_NY, and Twitter @FavianaNY.
+Also, ckeck out our new collection of homecoming dresses.